 When you’re busy and on the go, a plantar wart can not only be a nuisance, it can also mean pain and discomfort, especially when walking.
-At Bluebonnet Foot and Ankle Institute, Babak Kaviani, DPM, can evaluate your symptoms and advise the best treatment to get you back on your feet and to help prevent future infections.
+At Bluebonnet Foot and Ankle Institute, Babak Kaviani, DPM, or Liza Chabokrow, DPM, can evaluate your symptoms and advise the best treatment to get you back on your feet and to help prevent future infections.
 If you live in the area of Austin, Texas, you can book an appointment through the online scheduling system or call the office directly.

 Warts are tiny growths on the skin caused by the human papillomavirus (HPV).
 They're incredibly common and can occur on many areas of your body.
 One of these areas is your foot, and when the bottom of your foot comes in contact with HPV, you may develop what’s called a plantar wart.